 As a charge nurse for the past five years, the center of my world is now XXXX Hospital in XXXX, CA, where I have been giving my all as a Registered Nurse since November 2012.
 I may never leave this hospital because I love it, the people, and the constant flow of sick children and their families.
 I want to continue studying nursing and to advance professionally, gradually assuming excellent levels of responsibility after becoming certified as an FNP.

-grandparents, etc., of the sick child as well.
-From setting up the room, ordering supplies, helping to prepare the patient, patient education and follow up, even billing: there is not a single aspect of my work that does not bring me joy because of my awareness of the interconnected nature of all of these aspects of nursing care and the absolute necessity of each one of them in order to make the nursing experience a holistic success and contribute everything that we can to successful patient outcomes.
+I enjoy the administrative duties - scheduling and coordinating outpatient and inpatient pediatric procedures - as much as I do the opportunities for direct, hands-on care of children.
+However, the most fulfilling aspect of my work is counseling and supporting families, particularly distraught parents but siblings, aunts, uncles, grandparents, etc., of the sick child.
+From setting up the room, ordering supplies, helping to prepare the patient, patient education and follow-up, and even billing: there is not a single aspect of my work that does not bring me joy because of my awareness of the interconnected nature of all of these aspects of nursing care and the absolute necessity of each one of them to make the nursing experience a holistic success and contribute everything that we can to successful patient outcomes.

 I have been an LVN since 1996 and an RN in pediatric nurse units since 1999.
 A gregarious woman who feeds on human contact, having a share in daily multidisciplinary rounds, working collaboratively with pediatric residents, addressing issues as they arise, assuring accurate communication, and resolving conflicts as they occur fills my day, alongside patient education/counseling and direct patient care.
 I have also served as a member of many hospital committees, helping me better get to know many of my colleagues and appreciate our numerous challenges.
 Increasingly, I enjoy direct participation in educating new nurses and RN residents and pairing staff with advanced education resources.